BenSeDev/laravel-inflight-query-lock/README.md

 Deduplicate concurrent identical queries using distributed locks and async execution.
 When multiple requests trigger the same slow query simultaneously, only one executes while others wait for the cached result.

+## Origin Story

+This package was born out of necessity during numerous migration projects where we encountered heavy database queries that couldn't be easily optimized through traditional means like pagination or query simplification.
+Time and resource constraints forced creative solutions, and this approach proved effective in production environments.
+Rather than keeping this solution to ourselves, we're sharing it with the community in hopes it helps others facing similar challenges.

 ## The Problem

 Imagine 100 concurrent requests all hitting an analytics dashboard that runs the same expensive query: